-- 1. Place the service access cover (A) on the top of the system unit, approximately 25 mm (1 in.) from the front of the system unit. - 2.
-Hold the service access cover against the system unit, and slide it toward the front of the system.
-The tabs on the service access cover slide beneath the upper chassis ledge, and the two screws align with the screw holes at the back of the system unit.
+- 1. Place the service access cover (A) on top of the system, about 25 mm (1 in.) from the upper chassis ledge. - 2.
+Hold the service access cover against the system unit and slide it toward the front of the system.
+The tabs of the service access cover slide beneath the upper chassis ledge. - 3.
+Align the thumbscrew (B) located on the back of the service access cover with the two holes on the rear of the system chassis. - 4.
+Tighten the thumbscrews to secure the service access cover.